nicholasaweiner/inventory-mgmt/README.md

 ## Changelog - v.
 0.0.1
 ### Code Louisville Software Development Pathway Course 1 - Feature List

+Note: `EditItem.cs` , `RemoveItem.cs` and `BrowseItems.cs` are still in development as of 7/28/22.
+Will continue development on this project beyond CL project deadline.

 - Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
   - Example: ExitProgram.cs & MainMenuReturn.cs